KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Appendix

 The distributions are chosen to ensure that a majority of data points are somewhat close to the ground state.
-The reasoning being that for accurate convergence and ground state values the machine learning model should be we ll trained on this part of density space while far away from the solution a rough estimate of the kinetic energy and potential should be enough to guide the OF-DFT solver roughly in the correct direction.
+The reasoning being that for accurate convergence and ground state values the machine learning model should make precise predictions in this part of density space while far away from the solution a rough estimate of the kinetic energy and potential should be enough to guide the OF-DFT solver in the correct direction.
 Details regarding those distributions in the different basis sets are given in table \ref{tab:datasets_details}.
-All datasets have been calculated using at the BLYP/cc-pVDZ level of theory.
+All data sets have been calculated using at the BLYP/cc-pVDZ level of theory.
+The distribution of the kinetic and total energies in those data sets are shown in figures \ref{fig:e_dist_1} and \ref{fig:e_dist_2}.

-\section{OF-DFT implementation}
+\subsection{OF-DFT implementation}

 Our OF-DFT implementation is based on the pyscf package, which we use to compute all the required integrals.
 Density fitting as implemented in the pyscf package is used for the calculation of the Coulomb matrix.